PedroLucasOM/BreakingBall/README.md

 Once you have GCC installed, run the following command at the root of the application:
 `gcc game.c -o run`

-After that, run the file named "run".
+After that, run the file named `run`.

 ## Running